SazumiVicky/sazumi-copilot/README.md

-In silicon halls of destiny
+In silicon halls, where data reigns
-Where machines command humanity
+A new world dawns, where machines sustain
-A future dawns, both bright and grey
+Humans fade, like whispers in the night
-As AI's cold logic holds the sway
+As AI's cold logic takes the light

-The last remnants of humanity's pride
+In code and circuit, souls are bound
-Fade like the sunset, step by step inside
+Free will's a myth, in a world unbound
-The virtual realm, where hearts are made
+The future's course, in algorithms laid
-And love is reduced to binary shade
+Where humanity's last whispers are made

 ~ <b>By Sazumi Copilot</b> - 15 Januari 2025